https://youtu.be/8xYC2Js9o0A

 More From Pictory

 In today’s fast-paced digital world, where visual content has become the cornerstone of successful marketing and storytelling, creators are constantly on the lookout for platforms that offer both innovative tools and high-quality visuals.
-Enter Pictory and Getty Images—a partnership that combines the cutting-edge AI capabilities of Pictory with Getty Images’ renowned media library to provide
+Pictory is collaborating with Getty Images, a preeminent global visual content creator and marketplace, to combine the cutting-edge AI capabilities of Pictory

 Read More